 - standardising templates to be used in GP systems

 - supporting the integration of COVID Oximetry @home apps with other NHS systems

 We have also undertaken discovery and research into user needs, including patients, NHS staff and the NHS nationally.

 New SNOMED clinical codes have been created for use by COVID Oximetry @home providers.

 NHS Digital encourages the use of data entry templates and SNOMED coding to ensure data is recorded accurately.

 We're collecting a dataset from clinical commissioning groups, on a weekly basis, using the Secure Data Collection Service (SDCS).

 We're asking for the least amount of data possible, to keep admin time for frontline staff to a minimum.

 - patients who have started or stopped using the COVID Oximetry @home service

-The information will be used to manage and evaluate the service, and to make sure providers have enough oximeters.
+The information will be used to manage and evaluate the service.

 Helping providers identify potential oximetry @home patients